 Types of 3 Fund Portfolios: Choosing your Asset Allocation

-The most effort you need to exert when setting up this lazy portfolio is deciding the level of capital to allocate to each of the three funds.
+The most effort you need to exert when setting up this lazy portfolio is deciding the level of capital to allocate to each of the asset classes (or funds).

 This topic is hotly debated, but there are a few basic options to be aware of.
 Obviously, you are not limited to the three examples below, but they are a good start to building a balanced portfolio.